-The assistant director, representing Lakeside School's commitment to the Statement of Community Expectations, is responsible for bringing before the Judicial Committee students suspected of violating the principles of consideration, respect, and integrity outlined in the community expectations or any specific iterations listed in the community expectations guidelines.
+The assistant director, representing Lakeside School's commitment to the Statement of Community Expectations, is responsible for bringing before the Judicial Committee students suspected of violating the principles of honesty and respect outlined in the community expectations or any specific iterations listed in the community expectations guidelines.

-Students called before the committee may bring two witnesses to the hearing.
+Students called before the committee may bring two witnesses (students, faculty, or staff) to the hearing.
 It is expected that one of these witnesses will be the summoned person's advisor.
 The school may also ask that other individuals relevant to the case at hand attend committee hearings, such as teachers in whose class a student has been accused of plagiarizing.
 Those expected to be present include: